A. P. Herbert: References by other authors

-"Misleading cases"
+Misleading cases

-Starting in 1910, he contributed regularly to Punch.
-One series of his that it took was Misleading Cases in the Common Law – the work for which he is best remembered.
-These were satirical pieces in the form of "law reports" or "legal judgments" on various aspects of the English legal and judicial system.
-Many featured the exploits of Albert Haddock, a tireless and veteran litigant.
+Starting in 1910, he contributed regularly to the magazine Punch.
+One series of his that it published was Misleading Cases in the Common Law, the work for which he is best remembered.
+They were satirical pieces in the form of "law reports" or "legal judgments" on various aspects of the English legal and judicial system.
+Even the title of the series is a humorous allusion to the entirely serious "Smith's Leading Cases".

+Many of the Misleading Cases featured the exploits of Albert Haddock, a tireless and veteran litigant.
 One of the best-known and most colourful is Board of Inland Revenue v Haddock, also known as "The Negotiable Cow".
-Even the title is a humorous allusion to the entirely serious "Smith's Leading Cases".
 Herbert often referred to himself as "A. P. Haddock" in skits in Punch magazine, whether or not these had a courtroom setting.

-Thanks to their realism, Herbert's satires were on several occasions mistakenly reported by newspapers, both in Britain and elsewhere, as factual.
-One of the "cases", supposedly establishing a novel crime of "doing what you like", was sharply criticised by an American law review article, whose author failed to note its entire absurdity.
-As such, Herbert's contributions are examples of the literary technique known as false document.
-Whereas in these fictitious law reports, the fictitious judges and lawyers regularly cited various real and venerable authorities, such as Henry de Bracton, they were prone also to citing texts of Herbert's own imagining, such as "Wedderburn on Water Courses" and "A. Capone's Handbook for Bootleggers".
+Thanks to their realism, on several occasions Herbert's satires were mistakenly reported by newspapers, both in Britain and elsewhere, as factual.
+One of the "cases", supposedly establishing a novel crime of "doing what you like", was sharply criticised by an American law review article, the author of which failed to note its entire absurdity.

+Herbert's contributions are examples of the literary technique known as false document.
+Whereas in his fictitious law reports, the fictitious judges and lawyers regularly cited various real and venerable authorities, such as Henry de Bracton, they were also cited texts of Herbert's own imagining, such as "Wedderburn on Water Courses" and "A. Capone's Handbook for Bootleggers".

 More importantly, the cases were Herbert's vehicles for law-reform work.
 Beneath their satire, they often made cogent legal or political points that tied into his personal crusades against obsolescent legislation.
-Although fictional, they are consequently sometimes quoted in judicial decisions, and are also the subject of academic research.
+Although fictional, they are sometimes quoted in judicial decisions, and are also the subject of academic research.

-Over his lifetime Herbert published five collections, entitled Misleading Cases in the Common Law, More Misleading Cases, Still More Misleading Cases, Codd's Last Case and Bardot M.P.?.
+Over his lifetime, Herbert published five collections, entitled Misleading Cases in the Common Law, More Misleading Cases, Still More Misleading Cases, Codd's Last Case and Bardot M.P.?.
 Stray cases also appear in his collections of miscellaneous humorous essays, such as General Cargo.
 Virtually all the cases were assembled into two omnibus volumes, Uncommon Law in 1935 and More Uncommon Law in 1982.
 A shorter selection, Wigs at Work, appeared in 1966.

-The BBC successfully adapted these for television, as three series of A P Herbert's Misleading Cases (1967, 1968 and 1971), with Roy Dotrice as Haddock and Alastair Sim as the judge, Mr Justice Swallow.
+The BBC successfully adapted them for television, in three series of A P Herbert's Misleading Cases (1967, 1968 and 1971), with Roy Dotrice as Haddock and Alastair Sim as Mr Justice Swallow.